markmchou/markmchou.github.io/essays/Assignment2_TechnicalEssay.md

 <br> 40% of the time was spent thinking about how to do something and 60% of the time was spent writing the code

 <br> What worked well: Working with a partner worked well because it cut the work in half and we were able to be more creative with the code and design.
 <br> What did not work well: Throughout the project, we had a lot of stupid mistakes that would get us frustrated.
 They were hard to find because there were many files and lots of code.
-We need to be more detail oriented and catch those mistakes, or at least use console to find where the error is in the file.
+We need to be more detail-oriented and catch those mistakes, or at least use console to find where the error is in the file.

 <br> If I could go back and do things differently, I would spend more time commenting on my code.
-I would have saved more time if I knew where things where and what things were.
+I would have saved more time if I knew where things were and what things were.
 Once I added comments, it made the process of creating assignment 2 a lot smoother and faster.